aistiak/daily-learn/node/JS/readme.md

 - let , var and const difference
 - call , apply , bind functions
 - Closure
+- `this` in javascript
+- what is the difference between regular function and lambda functions
+- what does lexical scope mean
+- functional programming concepts
+- is JS object oriented or Functional programming language

 - promise / async await

 - type coercion
 - generator functions
 - iterator functions
 - prototype chain in javascript
 - object in javascript
-- `this` in javascript
 - explain browser side JS runtime arch.
-- functional programming concepts
-- is JS object oriented or Functional programming language
 - what is ES / ES5 / ES6
-- what is the difference between regular function and lambda functions
 - JS Engine workflow
 - Garbage collection and Memory leak in JS engine
-- what does lexical scope mean
+- explain javascript event-loop
+- ways of creating object in javascript
 ### Data types in JS

 JavaScript is a _loosely type_ and _dynamic language_ .
 Variables in js are not particularly associated with any particular value type and any variable can be assigned or reassigned values of all types